 Mr. Hinkle‘s client sustained a serious leg injury while exiting a “skid-steer” loader.
 We contended the hydraulics should not operate unless the operator is secure in the driver’s seat, as a result the case settled.

-As a curious 4-year-old, N.M. was naturally attracted to the smoldering barbeque pit next door that had been left unattended.
-N.M. was apparently squirting the remnants of lighter fluid on the hot coals when the coals ignited causing a “flash back” into the container.
-The exploding container dumped fuel on N.M.
-He suffered second and third degree burns to his body.
-Like most lighter-fluid manufacturers, Royal Oak failed to include a small screen in the container lid to prevent a “flash back”.
+A curious 4-year-old was naturally attracted to the smoldering barbeque pit next door that had been left unattended.
+He was apparently squirting the remnants of lighter fluid on the hot coals when the coals ignited causing a “flash back” into the container.
+The exploding container dumped fuel on the child causing second and third degree burns to his body.
+The Defendant, like most lighter-fluid manufacturers, failed to include a small screen in the container lid to prevent a “flash back”.
 The cost of the screen would be about 1 cent per container.
-The defendant denied having considered a spark-arresting screen, but decades of old documents disputed this.
-Fortunately N.M. had healed very well and there were minimal future medical expenses.
+The Defendant denied having considered a spark-arresting screen, but decades of old documents disputed this.
+Fortunately, our client healed very well and there were minimal future medical expenses.
 Shriners Hospital refused to seek reimbursement or charge for their services.
 The minor’s claim for pain, suffering and disfigurement was settled following extensive mediation for $750,000.

-Our client’s wife burned to death in her Toyota Camry.
+Our client’s wife burned to death in her vehicle.
 Accident reconstruction showed that the fire was fueled by an electric fuel pump, which continued to operate post-collision.
-Toyota Motor Company vigorously contested all issues.
+The Automobile Company vigorously contested all issues.
 Prior to trial, the client accepted a significant settlement which included structured payments for the children.
 Most cars with electric fuel pumps now have inertia cut-off switches that cause pumps shut down in a collision preventing this type of tragedy.